Background: Education Reform and the Student Learning Plan

 In 2010, the legislation (ESSB 6604) revised the statute regarding the

 student learning plans.
-At present only 8th grade students who did not make
+Only 8th grade students who did not make

 satisfactory progress on the 7th grade state assessment are required to have a